Azure/bicep-types-az/generated/batch/microsoft.batch/2017-09-01/types.md

  Steady - The pool is not resizing.
 There are no changes to the number of nodes in the pool in progress.
 A pool enters this state when it is created and when no operations are being performed on the pool to change the number of dedicated nodes.
  Resizing - The pool is resizing; that is, compute nodes are being added to or removed from the pool.
  Stopping - The pool was resizing, but the user has requested that the resize be stopped, but the stop request has not yet been completed.
-Possible values include: 'Steady', 'Resizing', 'Stopping'
 * **allocationStateTransitionTime**: string (ReadOnly):
 * **applicationLicenses**: string[]: The list of application licenses must be a subset of available Batch service application licenses.
 If a license is requested which is not supported, pool creation will fail.
 * **applicationPackages**: [ApplicationPackageReference](#applicationpackagereference)[]: Changes to application packages affect all new compute nodes joining the pool, but do not affect compute nodes that are already in the pool until they are rebooted or reimaged.